 How to Display Text in Tamil

-Many time you see garbage character on website particularly on Tamil websites, Tamil text is not display properly, instead we see blocks, question marks (???????) sign, or some garbage character we can't read them.
+Many time you see garbage character on website particularly on Tamil websites, Tamil text is not display properly, instead you see blocks, question marks (???????) sign, or some garbage character that you can't read.
 This is very common issue with Tamil content on websites.

 Problem 1.
 Tamil Content Not displayed in MS Word etc. application

 Solution: Install Tamil Unicode Font like latha, Arial Unicode MS, Vijiaya etc. If you are using Windows XP or older windows OS then you have to install Tamil Language pack also.
 After that you will see Tamil content and text in any application.
-Just copy and paste Tamil fonts in Control panel -> Font Folder or visit Font Installation Instruction Here.
+Just double click on font file and click on install button or visit Font Installation Instruction Here.